 Direct link: Examples and Tips for Great HTML and CSS Formatting

 As web designers and developers, we have all come to learn many css tricks and techniques that help us achieve our layout goals.
 The list of these techniques is an ever expanding one, however, there are certain tricks that are essential to achieve your goal.
-Here are 20 excellent css techniques to keep in mind when developing your theme.
+Today, we will review 20 excellent css techniques to keep in mind when developing your theme…